 The ESOL faculty recognizes that achieving English proficiency according to state measures is only one indicator of academic achievement.
 To this end, the Department aspires to monitor the continued progress of former LEP students through direct instruction, co-teaching, and consultation with mainstream teachers.
 Similarly, the Department believes that language minority students who are not LEP eligible but demonstrate similar gaps in vocabulary and comprehension would benefit from ESOL instruction.

-Theory, research, and evidence-based practice in multiple arenas drive the work of the K-12 ESOL Department.
+Theory, research, and evidence-based practice in multiple areas drive the work of the K-12 ESOL Department.
 Specifically, the Department has derived a shared set of beliefs rooted in the fields of second language acquisition, bilingual studies, multicultural theory, and immigration studies.
 The ESOL Department aims to develop and maintain a continuum of service rooted firmly in these principles.

 - English language learners rise to the same high expectations that are established for all students.